Found a Pet?

 Healthy, Friendly Adult Cats and Older Kittens

 These are very likely owned animals who are simply exploring the outdoors!
 If they appear well fed, well groomed and friendly, chances are they belong to your neighbors.
 You can leave them be so they can return to their home.
 As only about 2% of cats taken to a shelter are recovered by their owners, DAS does not take in healthy stray cats.
+Please instead make a found pet report on the Petco LoveLost website.
+If their family is missing them, they will be looking there.

 Cats with Ear Tips